Island of Death: Plot

 Christopher targets a local lesbian bartender, Leslie, who is romantically interested in Celia.
 Celia visits her house, and Leslie invites her to do heroin; Christopher then enters and knocks her unconscious before injecting her with a lethal dosage.
 After she dies, he uses an aerosol spray and a candle to burn her face.

 Celia begins to dream of a mysterious man and worries that the small size of the island will lead to police suspecting her and Christopher in the string of deaths.
 When a local crime writer finds Leslie's body, the police begin to search for Christopher and Celia.
 They flee to a remote farm on the island to hide and meet a mute shepherd who turns out to be the man of whom Celia has been having premonitions.
 It is then revealed that Christopher and Celia are brother and sister and have been engaged in an incest relationship.
 The following day, the shepherd rapes Celia in the barn and then knocks Christopher unconscious before anally raping him.
 He then throws Christopher into a lye pit, and Celia becomes attached to the stranger.
-A rainstorm arrives on the island, and Christopher dies in the lye pit while Celia and the shepherd engage in sex.
+A rainstorm arrives on the island, and Christopher dies in the lye pit while Celia and the shepherd have sex.

+Themes

+In the book See No Evil: Banned Films and Video Controversy (2000), writers David Kerekes and David Slater note that Island of Death contains commentary on Mastorakis' home country of Greece, particularly its strong tradition of Eastern Orthodox Christianity, "whether it's intentional or not."
+Kerekes and Slater write: "Christopher's attempts to clean up the streets of Mykonos parallels the country's intolerance of anything that transgresses Christian values...
+Christopher is repulsed by the perversions of other people and blind to his own absolute wickedness.
+He is actually far more corrupt than any of the characters he castigates, and the one person he believes to be pure—the farmer—is the one who is as twisted as himself."
+Kerekes and Slater also observe references to the Crusades, citing the "aptly named" lead character, whose name parallels Saint Christopher.

+Production

+Mastorakis filmed Island of Death on location in Mykonos, Greece in early 1975 on a budget of US$30,000.
+Mastorakis described the production: "I had no money.
+All the people in it were amateurs.
+We were going up to people who looked American in the street and asking them if they could act!
+We shot it quickly and I did everything on it, wrote, produced, directed, photographed and edited."